darrennorris/CuttingDownTrees/README.md

 Data and R code to accompany the article:

-[NORRIS, D](https://scholar.google.com/citations?user=pi4S-KkAAAAJ&hl=en&oi=ao) et. al. Cutting down trees does not build prosperity: On the continued decoupling of Amazon deforestation and economic development in 21st century Brazil. *EarthArXiv pre-print* (not peer reviewed): https://doi.org/10.31223/X51S8P
+[NORRIS, D](https://scholar.google.com/citations?user=pi4S-KkAAAAJ&hl=en&oi=ao) et. al. Cutting down trees does not build prosperity: On the continued decoupling of Amazon deforestation and economic development in 21st century Brazil. *EarthArXiv* pre-print (not peer reviewed): https://doi.org/10.31223/X51S8P

 <strong>AIM</strong>: Apply the most up to date data to examine spatial and temporal patterns in forest cover changes and economic progress in Brazilian Amazonia.

-A timely continuation of the investigations carried out by [Rhett Butler](https://news.mongabay.com/by/rhett-a-butler/) at [Mongabay](https://news.mongabay.com/2021/11/amazon-deforestation-unexpectedly-surges-22-to-highest-level-since-2006/).
+A (perhaps) timely continuation of the investigations carried out by [Rhett Butler](https://news.mongabay.com/by/rhett-a-butler/) at [Mongabay](https://news.mongabay.com/2021/11/amazon-deforestation-unexpectedly-surges-22-to-highest-level-since-2006/).

 ## Abstract